jakobzhao/geog371/labs/lab01/readme.md

 7\.
 Before you commit, hover your mouse on the `Commit` button, then a dropdown menu will show up, **Choose `Commit and Push...`**.
 Then on the newly popped up window, click `push` to finish.

-> **Note**: As you might already aware of, the first two steps are as same as those in the solution 2.
-The difference is, solution 2 works on a terminal/command prompt environment (a command-lline user interface), while solution 3 works in Webstorm (a graphic user interface).
+> **Note:** As you might already aware of, the first two steps are as same as those in the approache 2 (3.3.2).
+The difference is, approach 2 works on a terminal/command prompt environment (a command-lline user interface), while approach 3 works in Atom (a graphic user interface).
 >
-> Using either of the three solutions, you can upload your resume or any other files to GitHub.
+> Using either of the three approaches (3.3.1 to 3.3.3), you can upload your resume or any other files to GitHub.
 Then, log on to this repository on GitHub to see whether the uploaded content is applied.

->
-> Now you have already known how to commit a change.
+Now you have already known how to commit a change.
 In practice, you will use this operation very frequently.
-Other than committing changes, you may also need to synchronize your latest version of your GitHub repository.
-Please think about how can we do that on Webstorm.
+Other than committing changes, you may also need to synchronize, both fetch and push, the latest version of your GitHub repository.

 ### 3.4 Publish your repository